 Even so, finasteride has several disadvantages.
 The existing evidence suggests that this drug causes similar adverse reactions as dutasteride.
 As such, sexual dysfunction remains a huge concern with this medication.

 In addition, finasteride can increase your risk of developing prostate cancer.
-On this note, it raises serious reproductive health concerns when prescribed to young and sexually active men.
+It thus raises serious reproductive health concerns when prescribed to young and sexually active men.

 Finasteride shedding is also common and often occurs in the first few months.
 It is usually not a bad thing.
 Shedding allows damaged and weak hair strands to fall off and give way for stronger strands.